 - Two dogs are welcome.
 A third dog is welcome with a charge of £25.

 - Typical arrival day: Flexible short breaks.
-Saturday during high season.
+Friday arrival not possible from April to October.

 "The changing colours gently flooding the open plan living space with light."Sue, Crabtree & Crabtree